bcgov/Mautic-Openshift/README.md

 Under the `Actions` tab, a new submit action to `Modify contact segments` should be created.
 You can choose to `Add contact to selected segment(s)` for the subscribe form or `Remove contact from selected segment(s)` for the unsubscribe form.
 The name of the action can be customized.

 ### Email
-A `New Segment Email` can be set up under the `Channels` tab.
+A `New Segment Email` can be set up under the `Channels` -> `Emails` tab.
 For a basic layout the Blank theme can be used.
 It is important to note that an email template can only be sent to a contact once.

 The `subject` field will be the title of the email, `Internal Name` will be the name of the email template tracked within Mautic, and the `Contact Segment` should be chosen as the segment to send the email to.